 Since the advent of ‘bonding’ technology (basically the ability to ‘glue’ material to the surface of a tooth), it has been possible to attach just an outside, single layer, of synthetic material, often much thinner in thickness.
 This obviously is a much less ‘invasive’ and so more conservative approach to achieve the same result.

-The only downsides of veneers compared to crowns is that they are not as ‘retentive’ (depending on the bonding to one surface instead of ‘all the way round’) and they are more prone to failure long term; not just ‘detachment’ but also fracture.
+The only downsides of veneers compared to crowns in London are that they are not as ‘retentive’ (depending on the bonding to one surface instead of ‘all the way round’) and they are more prone to failure long term; not just ‘detachment’ but also fracture.
 There, of course, situations where crowns are the preferred treatment option, most evidently when the natural crown is so badly damaged or missing, that a veneer simply ‘doesn’t do the job’.

 A veneer is a synthetic cover attached or bonded to the outside surface of a tooth.